-Final Examination marks constitute 60% of the final semester mark, while Midterm Examinations and assignments (when applicable) constitute the 35% and participation, attendance the 5%.
+Final Examination marks constitute 50% of the final semester mark, while Midterm Examinations and assignments, projects, presentations constitute the 45% and participation, attendance the 5%.

 The pass mark is set at 50%.